 Rolling your Pork Porchetta

 On the cutting board, arrange 10 long pieces of kitchen twine about 1-inch apart from each other and place the pork belly on top.
 Roll the pork belly lengthwise and working from the outermost strings towards the center, tie the roast up tightly.
 Place the seam-side down in a baking sheet with a flat rack or in a roasting pan with a V-rack.
-Now, this is the most key step to get a crispy and cracking skin: mix 2 TableSpoons of Sea Salt or (Greek sea salt smoked in beechwood) with 2 teaSpoons of baking powder.
+Now, this is the most key step to get a crispy and cracking skin: mix 2 Tablespoons of Sea Salt with 2 teaspoons of baking powder.
 Rub mixture over entire surface of porchetta.

 Place in the oven for about two hours but check after 1.5 hours in case the pork porchetta reaches the temperature of 160 degrees.
 After the porchetta reaches that temperature, crank the oven up to 500 degrees Fahrenheit for 30 minutes until the skin is all blistered, golden & crispy.
 Remove from the oven and make a tent with tin foil and allow the meat to rest for 15 minutes.
 Use a serrated knife and slice in 1-inch thick pieces.